-The supplier stock amounts are imported per shop (see product import).
+Supplier stock amounts are imported per shop (see product import).
 The whole supplier product quantities can hence be split into different shops using separate imports.

 A stock in IOM must be understood as a quantity assigned to a shop.
 Stock items are defined by the attributes supplier, shop, product, and quantity.

-We can distinguish between the offering shop(s) to which the stock is imported, and the requesting shop consuming (e.g. reserving) the stock.
+It is distinguished between the offering shop(s) to which the stock is imported, and the requesting shop consuming (e.g. reserving) the stock.

 An active mapping between the requesting shop and the supplier (Shop2SupplierDO.active) must be defined.

 When searching through a stock for a given product, there is a path lookup using the shop tree structure (ShopDO.parentRef).

 The lowest available stock assignments are always consumed first.

 Before IOM 4.6.0, the lookup did stop at the first found stock definition for the given product, even if the stock or IOM-ATP had a quantity of 0.